SOS598-RDM/assignment_submission_workflow/README.md

 For this example, I will use Mac's TextEdit.
 For those of you working on Windows machines, Notepad will allow you to create plain text files.
 There are definitely better text editors but we can use these tools that come pre-installed (TextEdit for Mac, Notepad for Windows) for now.
 Note that I had mentioned earlier in the course that we could use Microsoft Word so long as we save the file as a plain text files, but I have encountered a problem using that approach so please avoid using Word.

 First, let us navigate to the directory on our computer, in my case *localRepos/earl_stevan*.
 You will notice straightaway that there is already a file in the repository titled *README.md*.
 This is a plain text, markdown file that GitHub added to your repository when it was created.
-It is file designed to provide some overview information about the repository.
+The README is intended to provide some overview information about the repository.
 In fact, what you are reading currently is the README.md file in the repository for this guide.
-For this course, you can ignore the README file, but, in other circumstances, they are a great tool for providing details about the repository, including information for your future self, so take advantage of them.
+For this course, you can ignore the README file, but, in other circumstances, they are a great tool for providing details about the repository, including information to your future self, so take advantage of them.

 **The contents of our cloned repository on the local computer as viewed through Mac Finder**
 ![readme_in_dir](figures/readme_in_dir.png)